dboddie-canonical-work/disgorged-docs/the-content-interface.rst

        target: $SNAP/extra-libs
        default-provider: lib01604

 If the system does not contain a snap providing a matching slot, installing a consumer snap with a default-provider will trigger the automatic installation of the named provider snap (from *snapd 2.32*).
 If the named snap is already installed, the absence of a matching slot will instead trigger an update of the named provider snap (from *snapd 2.53*).
-The plug and slot will be auto-connected assuming the `auto-connection mechanism <the-interface-auto-connection-mechanism.md>`__ is configured properly for this.
+The plug and slot will be auto-connected assuming the :ref:`auto-connection mechanism <the-interface-auto-connection-mechanism>` is configured properly for this.

 For example, a snap consuming the GNOME content snap for GNOME 3.26 can set ``default-provider`` to ``gnome-3-26-1604``.